fish-shell/fish-shell/CONTRIBUTING.rst

    streams.out.append_format(_(L"%ls: There are no jobs\n"), argv[0]);

-All messages in fish script must be enclosed in single or double quote characters.
+All messages in ghoti script must be enclosed in single or double quote characters.
 They must also be translated via a subcommand.
 This means that the following are **not** valid: